 For some Travel Bloggers, sponsored travel itself is not a payment and they follow a traditional journalistic approach where they expect Hotels, Restaurants, Tours and Tourism Boards to pay for their travel expenses and to give them monetary compensation in addition to that.
 “Traveling itself doesn’t pay my bills” is what they will normally say.

-Other Travel Bloggers (like me) consider sponsored travel as the payment itself since it’s actually a barter of services (my work in exchange for your work) and also because we are confident in our abilities when it comes to the monetisation of our blog beyond sponsored travel (I also don’t think it’s ethical to demand extra monetary payment from Tourism Boards since that’s actually the tax-payers money but that’s just me).
+Other Travel Bloggers consider sponsored travel as the payment itself since it’s actually a barter of services (my work in exchange for your work) and also because they are confident in their abilities when it comes to the monetisation of the blog beyond sponsored travel (although getting paid for additional Social Media Marketing services you do for a destination is always a win-win situation for all sides).